marisacasillas/chatterlab/content/courses/HLI2022/Casillas-HLI-Spring2022-Syllabus.md

 * Pre-class reading: UL Chapter 8

-*  **Due today for the scientific report**: Find two participants for the matcher-director portion of data collection, establish a testing time _BEFORE end of day on Wednesday, April 27th_, and send your participants the official Zoom link (we will provide one).
-Cc your TA to confirm that you have done this.
+*  <span style="color:orange">**Due today for the scientific report**: Find two participants for the matcher-director portion of data collection, establish a testing time _BEFORE end of day on Wednesday, April 27th_, and send your participants the official Zoom link (we will provide one).
+Cc your TA to confirm that you have done this.</span>

 ### Thursday, 28 April 2022 (5.2): Understanding intentions and signaling

 * Pre-class reading: UL Chapter 5 + UL Chapter 6

-* <code class="orange">**Due today for the scientific report**: Upload your experiment recording with the matcher and director to Box (we will provide the link).</code>
+* <span style="color:orange">**Due today for the scientific report**: Upload your experiment recording with the matcher and director to Box (we will provide the link).</span>

 ### Tuesday, 03 May 2022 (6.1): Multimodal interaction